rsobrinhoillimitati/tmp/e.htm.md

 has something called <i>apt-get</i>, which allows you to draw from a set of online repositories (stored in the /etc/apt/sources.list file) that house packages (i.e., programs/software).
-The <i>apt-get</i> command does several things at once—it downloads the appropriate files, downloads all their dependencies, and installs all of them.
+The <i>apt-get</i> command does several things at onceÂ—it downloads the appropriate files, downloads all their dependencies, and installs all of them.
 A single command installs the software.
 You don't have to download a separate installer file or unzip or go through a wizard or reboot.
 For example, if I wanted to install Thunderbird, I'd type